Stephane-D/SGDK/readme.md

 ## THANKS

+- Doragasu for the multi-tasking engine, MegaWifi support and others nice additions.
 - Chilly Willy for making almost all the JOY / controller support in SGDK (and the joy test sample ^^).
 - Astrofra for the starfield donut sample and the revamped readme ;)
 - Gligli for building and providing GCC 6.3 for Windows.